legendarycode3/decentralized-stablecoin/README.md

 ## Project Overview
 The `Decentralized Stablecoin (DSC)` is a decentralized, overcollateralized, crypto-backed stablecoin protocol inspired by the core principles of MakerDAO's DAI system.
-The protocol enables users to deposit approved
+The protocol enables users to deposit approved cryptocurrency collateral,